airgradienthq/airgradient-example-display/README.md

 2. **Enter Token**: Enter your API token in the application interface

 The app will automatically try multiple built-in methods to fetch data.
 If browser security restrictions prevent data fetching, the app will show simple solutions in the interface.

+## If Your API Token Is Invalid

+If you're seeing authentication errors or the app isn't loading data, your saved API token may be expired or invalid.
+To fix this:

+1. **Clear your browser's local storage** for this site to remove the old token
+2. **Refresh the page**
+3. **Enter your new API token** from the [AirGradient Connectivity Page](https://app.airgradient.com/settings/place?tab=4)

+### How to Clear Local Storage

+- **Chrome/Edge**: Press `F12` → Go to "Application" tab → Click "Local Storage" → Right-click your site → Select "Clear"
+- **Firefox**: Press `F12` → Go to "Storage" tab → Click "Local Storage" → Right-click your site → Select "Delete All"
+- **Safari**: Press `Option + Command + C` → Go to "Storage" tab → Click "Local Storage" → Right-click your site → Select "Delete"

+Alternatively, you can simply clear your browser cache and site data for this page.

 ## API Integration